ricco386/RPi/RPi.PIR/README.rst

 RPi.PIR is using PIR sensor with Raspberry Pi GPIO.
 Software might work with other sensors as well but have not been tested.

-To connect to Raspberry Pi plug into GPIO PIN 11 and POWER PIN.
+To connect to Raspberry Pi plug into GPIO PIN 7 (default) and POWER PIN.
 Install and execute raspi-pir and it should work.
 Alternatively you can user different PIN and execute raspi-pir with parameter: ``raspi-pir --pin pin_number``.

 Pre-Installation requirements
 -----------------------------